-That is why accident reconstruction is such an important service for those trying to prove liability in a car accident.
-If you’re looking for skilled personal injury representation in your car accident case, call David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636 or reach out to us online to get started.
+That is why accident reconstruction in Fort Lauderdale car collision cases is such an important service for those trying to prove liability.
+If you’re looking for skilled representation in your car accident case, call David I. Fuchs, Injury & Accident Lawyer, P.A. to get started.

 Accident reconstruction takes a scientific approach to figure out the specific details of a car crash.
 It’s a multidisciplinary topic, covering everything from physics and vehicle dynamics to accident simulation and modeling.
 Investigators look into every piece of available evidence and use it to determine facts like each vehicle’s speed at the time of a crash, the direction that each vehicle was traveling, and how each occupant moved because of the force of the crash.